NVlabs/instant-ngp/docs/nerf_dataset_tips.md

 sudo pacman -S python python-pip
 ```

-On Windows you can also install Python from the Microsoft Store, which will add Python to your PATH automatically.

-Then you need to install the required Python packages for running this software by to do so opening a Linux terminal / Windows Command Prompt and calling
+For all operating systems, after having installed Python, you need to install the required Python packages by opening a Windows Command Prompt / Linux terminal and calling
 ```sh
 pip install -r requirements.txt
 ```